winneon/gsu/README.md

 Usage: gsu [OPTION]...
 SOURCE
 A general screenshot and upload utility for images, video, and gifs.

+SOURCE defaults to \$XDG_CONFIG_HOME/gsu/imgs if nothing is provided.
+The most common location for \$XDG_CONFIG_HOME is ~/.config.

 GENERAL OPTIONS
   -h, --help                 Show the help menu
   -v, --version              Show the current version -l, --list-displays        List your current displays and their resolutions.
+  --terminal                 Open interactive commands in a new terminal.
+                             SET THIS IF RUNNING FROM ANYTHING OTHER THAN A TERM, i.e. xbindkeys

+  --notify                   Send a libnotify notification of the output.

+UTILITY OPTIONS
   -u, --upload               Upload after running the utility -n, --nocursor             Hide the cursor
   -d, --display NUM|TYPE     Set the selection to a specific display.